araffin/academic-kickstart/content/post/param-noise/index.md

 Decoupling exploration effect from the rest: only update the policy at the end of an episode
 + explain baseline no noise + interesting baselines no_noise_8 (doing implicit exploration in parameter space)

+We will be using the tools provided by the [rliable](https://agarwl.github.io/rliable/) library for evaluating and comparing the different variants.
+If you are not familiar with it, I highly recommend you to take a look at the [visual introduction](https://araffin.github.io/post/rliable/) I wrote about it recently.

 [^rl-survey]: TODO: cite RL for robot survey